Fur-usov/Chat-messenger/README.md

 # Chat-messenger
-client server application, with implemention of all features of messenger with secure connection
+Client-server application with implemention of all features of messenger with secure connection.
+Made using the QT framework.

 Client features:
 - connection\disconnection from server